Meenachinmay/Meenachinmay/README.md

 ## I'm a Son, Brother, Software engineer, and Teacher!
 -    I'm currently learning Elixir and Phoenix framework.
 I am obsessed with real time systems.
-- 🔭 I’m currently working on a [my own startup😍][but it's private]!
+- 🔭 I’m currently working on a [my own startup😍][but it's public now]!
 - 🌱 I’m currently learning everything in order to get my goal. 🤣
 - 👯 I’m looking to collaborate with other content creators for growing more. 🤖
-- 🥅 2023 Goals: Learn more japanese language, learn typescript, typeorm, prisma, postgres, microservices, nodejs, reactjs, nextjs, css animation and game development with javascript🎆
+- 🥅 2024 Goals: Learn more japanese language, learn golang as my main backend language, kafka, docker.
+This is going to be my main tech stack for now.🎆
-- ⚡ Fun fact: I love to speak, listen, watch and read japanese and singing / writing (poems) 🎎
+- ⚡ Fun fact: I love to speak, listen, watch and read japanese and singing / writing (poems) ;

 ### Connect with me: